The GIS division produces both interactive and static, printable

 An Interactive GIS map is one that allows you, the user, to

-select one or more of these features and view or print a report
+select one or more layers and view or print option.

 Every effort is made by GIS staff to provide timely and